-Who we are and what we do Description Information relating to the Governing Body Information contained in official governing body documents including the governor's annual report: Who is who Basis of governors appointment The manner in which the governing body is constituted Category of the school A statement on progress in implementing the action plan drawn up following an inspection Agreed minutes from governors board and committee meetings A financial statement - including gifts made to the school and amounts paid to the governors for expenses Information about the implementation of the governing body's policy on pupils with special educational needs and any changes to the policy during the last year A description of arrangements for the admission of pupils with disabilities, including details of the steps to prevent disabled students being treated less favourably than other pupils, details of existing facilities to assist access to the school by pupils with disabilities, the accessibility plan covering future policies for increasing access by those with disabilities to the school A statement of policy on whole staff development identifying how teacher's professional development impacts on teaching and learning.
-Number of pupils on roll and rates of pupils authorised and unauthorised absence National curriculum assessment results for appropriate key stages with national summary figures Instruments of government, including the date it takes effect The term of office of each category of governor if it lasts less than 4 years and the name of anybody entitled to appoint any category of governor.
+Who we are and what we do Description Information relating to the Governing Body Information contained in official governing body documents including the governor's annual report:- Who is who Basis of governors appointment The manner in which the governing body is constituted Category of the school A statement on progress in implementing the action plan drawn up following an inspection Agreed minutes from governors board and committee meetings A financial statement - including gifts made to the school and amounts paid to the governors for expenses Information about the implementation of the governing body's policy on pupils with special educational needs and any changes to the policy during the last year A description of arrangements for the admission of pupils with disabilities, including details of the steps to prevent disabled students being treated less favourably than other pupils, details of existing facilities to assist access to the school by pupils with disabilities, the accessibility plan covering future policies for increasing access by those with disabilities, the accessibility plan covering future policies for increasing access by those with disabilities, on teaching and learning.
+Number of pupils on roll and rates of pupils authorised and unauthorised absence National curriculum assessment results for appropriate key stages with national summary figures Instruments of government, including the date it takes effect The term of office of each category of governor.
 School prospectus The name, address, website and telephone number of the school and the type of school The name of the school Headteacher The school's staffing structure Information about the schools policy on providing for pupils with special educational needs Statement on the schools aims and values Information on the school policy on admissions School term dates, times and attendance Uniform Number of pupils on roll